Gragg House

 Gragg House is a historic home located near Blowing Rock, Watauga County, North Carolina.
-It dates to the mid-19th century, and is a one-story, log dwelling.
+It dates back to the mid-19th century, and is a one-story, log dwelling.
 It has a saddle bag plan and features a central stone chimney.
-It has a two-room later addition which gives the house an "L"-shaped plan.
+It has a two-room later addition which gives the house an L-shaped plan.

 It was listed on the National Register of Historic Places in 1973.